Moritisimor/CascadeShell/README.md

 This project is a shell entirely written in go.
 It is designed to be portable, small and run anywhere, only including what it has to and leaving the rest to the OS.

 ## Known issues
 Like with virtually any other project out there, CλSH has its issues too.
-These include, but not are limited to:
+These include, but are not limited to:

 - Ctrl + C does not work, or rather, it does, but will quit the shell, not the currently running program.

 ## Planned features
-While this project does not have a strict roadmap or something along those lines, features may always be planned!
+While this project does not have a strict roadmap or something along those lines, features may always be planned for the future!
+Current plans include:

 - Add Ctrl + C support
 - Add a .cashrc